Tips for Flying

-Flying with their service dog offers a new kind of freedom for Team Rescue Veterans!
+Flying with your service dog offers you a new level of freedom.
 Here are the tips and important details you need to know before joining your family on their next adventure!

 Before You Go:

-- You will need to complete the DOT Service Animal Air Transportation Form and the Service Animal Relief Attestation Form for your service dog and have them with you at all times while you travel.
+• You will need to complete the DOT Service Animal Air Transportation Form and the Service Dog Relief Attestation Form for your service dog and have this form with you at all times while you travel.

-- Bring your binder with your service dog’s vet records, shot records, certificates, and contact information for their trainers, just in case.
+• Bring your folder with your service dog’s vet records, shot records, certificates, and contact information for their trainers, just in case.
 This will usually not be necessary, but it is always best to have it with you.

-- Limit your service dog’s food and water the morning or day of your flight so your dog can make it through the flying time without needing to go out.
+• Limit your service dog’s food and water the day of your flight so your dog can make it through the flying time without needing to go out.

 At the Airport:

-- Get there early.
-This will ease any anxiety and give you time for any accidents your service dog has or for any wandering you do looking for Pet Relief areas.
+• Get there early.
+This will ease anxiety and give you time for any accidents your service dog has or for wandering to look for Pet Relief areas.

-- Be prepared that your service dog will have to go through the metal detector and may have to go separately from you.
-They may also be patted down.
+• Be prepared that your service dog will have to go through the metal detector and may have to go separately from you.
+They may also be patted down or have their vest or collar removed.

-- Your service dog may have to be swabbed for explosive residue.
 This is normal.

-You may also be asked to unbuckle their vest or collar.
+• Your service dog may have to be swabbed for explosive residue.
 This is also normal.

 On the Plane: